hushaudio/llm-trainer/Zephyr_YT_Trainer_mixed_README.md

 - Processes text data for training language models.
 - Configurable data chunking for model training optimization.
 - Training session monitoring with WandB.
+- Any file located in the transcription folder can be used to create datasets.

 ## Usage Instructions
 1. **Initial Configuration**: At the top of the notebook, set your configuration variables.
 This includes paths, model names, and data chunk sizes.